NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weReleaseNotes.rst

 **Highlights**

 #.
+Implemented new functionality to visualize and export overall/pressure loads on building for performance based wind engineering analysis.
+#.
+New capability to surrogate structural responses and use the surrogate model in the workflow.
+#.
 Added numerical example for simulating wind loads on a building with surroundings assuming a idealized topology.
-#.
-Implemented new functionality to visualize and export overall/pressure loads on building for performance based wind engineering analysis.
 #.
 Minor bug fixes to pre-/post-processing of the CFD-based events.